KV47: Location, discovery, and layout

 KV47 is located in a bay at the southern end of the Valley of the Kings, close to the contemporary tombs of Seti II (KV15), Bay (KV13), and Twosret (KV14).
 Unlike these tombs, which are cut into the cliff face, this tomb was cut into a tongue of rock running north to south that separates the bay from the main valley.

 In November 1905 Davis secured Ayrton as his excavator, looking to continue his systematic clearance of the Valley.
 The investigation began by systematically running trenches towards the rock face at regular intervals, encountering the top of a flight of steps on 18 December 1905.
 The entrance had been buried at a depth of 6–12 ft in chippings and debris from the construction of the surrounding tombs.
 After a day of excavation the top of the lintel was revealed, bearing the cartouches of Siptah, who had, until that point, been thought to share the tomb of Twosret.

 The tomb layout consists of a ramp flanked by stairs leading down to a large stucco-covered doorway.
 The jambs bear the king's names and titles while the lintel depicts Isis and Nephthys adoring the sun in the form of Khnum-Kheper-Re.
 The entrance was once sealed by large wooden doors, as evidenced by the sockets cut into the floor and ceiling.
 The tomb then progresses through three hallways, which are alternately descending and flat; small niches are cut on either side at the far end of the third corridor.
 Next is a square chamber with a level floor, followed by a pillared hall with four columns; only one unstable column remains.
 A descending staircase cut into the middle of the floor leads to two further corridors.
 A vestibule and antechamber adjoin the Sepulchral Hall or burial chamber, which measures 9.30 × 13.50 m.
 Four columns arranged across the width of the chamber once supported the flat section of the roof; the rest of the chamber has a vaulted ceiling.

 Ayrton considered the layout of the tomb to be similar to that of KV14, and in the general style of the period of its construction.
 However, there are several unusual features: Two descending corridors, instead of the conventional corridor and stairway, lead from the pillared hall; the unfinished burial chamber lacks satellite storage chambers, perhaps due to the unstable nature of the rock.
 Most unique is the passage commencement on the left side of the final corridor which was abandoned after it broke through into KV32, on the opposite side of the hill.
 It was intended to be the start of the original burial chamber, or perhaps to provide the storage rooms.
+Siptah's tomb has a long almost 400 foot passageway to the burial chamber but only the beginning section of this section was decorated before work stopped here; the rest of this passageway is just bare hewn rock.